yingweiwo

 Additional Infomation

-A morpholine derivative that is a selective and potent noradrenaline reuptake inhibitor; it is used in the treatment of DEPRESSIVE DISORDER.
+A morpholine derivative, a selective and potent norepinephrine reuptake inhibitor; used to treat depression.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.